Deposit Account Agreement

 Non-Customer Check Cashing.
 We may impose a charge on non-customers who cash your check at one of our offices.
-We also may require non-customers to present suitable identification, including a fingerprint, in connection with the transaction.
+We also may require non-customers to present us with suitable identification, including valid photo identification and a fingerprint, in connection with the cashing of your checks at one of our offices.
 If the person cashing a check fails to or refuses to satisfy our requirements, we may refuse to cash the check.

 Cutoff Hour.
-If we receive an item for payment on a weekend, a holiday or after 2:00 p.m. on a business day, we may treat it as if we had received it on the next business day.
+If we receive an item for payment on a weekend, a holiday, or after 3:00 p.m. on a business day, we may treat it as if we had received it on the next business day.